19hours/sg-statutes/Acts/State Courts Act.md

 (3) (h)

-Omitted — Deleted by Act 4/96
+Omitted —Deleted by Act 4/96

 (4)

-Omitted — Deleted by Act 4/96
+Omitted —Deleted by Act 4/96

 (5)

-Omitted — Deleted by Act 4/96
+Omitted —Deleted by Act 4/96

 (6)